ChaunceyDong/toy-alpha/README.md

 for loop gen several toy factors, and test if alpha or noise.

-when backtest one single factor, focus on factor itself, not trade strategy.
+when backtest one single factor, focus on factor itself:

-open pos when fac > mean, buy tomorrow and sell the day next tomorrow. pnl is net pnl, subtracted from index (all market).
-And also, auto set reversal or trending.
+- open pos when fac > fac.mean_day, buy tomorrow and sell the day next tomorrow, weighted as factor exposure.
+- pnl is net pnl, subtracted from index (all market).
+- auto set reversal or trending
+- no fee

 Based on results, delete noise factors which pnl is negative.